akgarhwal/User-Account-Management/README.md

 # User-Account-Management
-It is simple user account management using python with help of MonoDB.
+It is simple user account management using python with help of MongoDB.